TBemz/GeoQuiz/README.md

 To launch the game, follow these steps:

 1. Navigate to this directory
-2. In Python, run: manage.py runserver
+2. In your terminal, run (using Python): manage.py runserver
 3. Open a web browser (ideally Chrome) and go to http://127.0.0.1:8000/
 4. Enjoy!